wawzat/pumpfuse_clean_data/readme.md

 - getlooker.py: gets new data from Looker Studio and saves it to the input Google Sheet.
 - import.py: imports data from the input sheet (PumpFuse_new) to the target sheet (sump_pump_run_times).
 - clean.py: Sometimes PumpFuse fails to record a run event.
 Clean will insert rows with a time that will yield a duration that will equal the average duration of preceeding rows.
 - getweather.py: Gets weather data from open-meteo and adds it to the target sheet.
+Note open-meteo only returns weather data through the previous day.

 ## Features
 - Uses Selenium to scrape Looker Studio into the input Google Sheet